WeCanCodeIT/CleMasterSyllabus/Homework/Week Three Vehicle.md

 		- This test MUST take in the following values as paramenter: startODO = 3579, endOdo = 3117, TankSize = 9251.
 		- This test MUST return the following: 49.94 MPG.

-- [ ] The Vehicle class MUST contain the following properties:, constructors, and methods
+- [ ] The Vehicle class MUST contain the following properties, constructors, and methods
 	- string Model
     - string Make
     - string Year